springernature/frontend-playbook/practices/graded-browser-support.md

 However, CSS Grid is not available in the full standardised form in Internet Explorer 10 or 11, both of which are currently *de facto* supported by us (see above).

 The syntax and capabilities for CSS Grid are radically different in IE than in any other browser.
-As a result the development costs to match the visual experience in IE with other browsers can range from trivial, for simple localised layouts, to major for large-scale page layouts.
+As a result the development costs to match the visual experience in IE with other browsers can range from trivial, for simple component-level layouts, to major for page-level layouts.

 We therefore accept that some teams will wish to develop their layouts using CSS Grid, but will not be able to justify devoting time to supporting IE. For those teams we suggest a highly-styled linear layout, which has all the features of a Grade A browser experience, except for the page layout.
 It is up to any teams making this decision to ensure the IE10/11 Grade A experience is acceptable to their users and business owners.